cjerrington/cjerrington.github.io/src/posts/2023-01-16-how-to-start-coding.md

 ## Time

-You wont be the next big tech star overnight, but starting small, learning, and understating some basic logic, can help you excel in other areas too.
+You won't be the next big tech star overnight, but starting small, learning, and understating some basic logic, can help you excel in other areas too.
 Automate the boring stuff first, then you can get to the real projects you want to do since you have to time to do them now.

 The biggest challenge is just start somewhere.
 Find something that you can accomplish and build upon that.
 Once you think you've got a good grasp of Powershell, try to do the same task in Python for example.

-I've heard it said, now one programing language is perfect, they are all a part of a programmers tool box.
+I've heard it said, no one programming language is perfect, they are all a part of a programmers tool box.
 You use the right tool for the job and you'll succeed.